seashell-org/weather-app/README.md

   - Use the `weather` component located in `components/weather`.
 It includes a `getCurrentWeatherByCity` method to query for the weather at a particular city.

+- An input field to search for a city
 - The city weather should display:
   - Location (city and country)
   - Weather status (cloudy, sunny, etc)